 She and I one evening became each other’s first kiss.
 That becomes important in the later annals of my life.

 After my first marriage was over, I was thrilled to hear from the pretty girl who left notes on my eighth grade locker.
 She grew up to be this incredibly gorgeous, sensitive, and extremely talented woman.
-We wrote e-mails, we spoke on the phone, we texted, and finally she came out to California to visit me.
-We got married in short order, and like all fairy tales that’s how the beautiful story ends.
+She found me on Facebook, and we were instantly writing e-mails, speaking on the phone, texting, and eventually she flew out to California to visit me.

 Except there is the little matter of Big Guy, now my brother-in-law.
-Big Guy ended up moving out to California, got married to a wonderful woman, and raised a family with two two absolutely beautiful children.
-In addition to playing guitar in the occasional band, keeping a beautiful garden, and cooking all the meals for his family, he also drives a limo in and around L.A., taking fancy folk to their fancy award dinners.
-I know he’s probably got great stories, and someday I’m going to ply him with lots of beer and make him tell me all of them.
+Years before Big Guy himself moved out to California, got married, and ended up raising a family with two two beautiful children.
+In addition to playing guitar in the occasional band, keeping a garden, and cooking all the meals for his family, he also drives a limo in and around L.A., taking fancy folk to their fancy award dinners.
+He’s no doubt got great stories, and someday I’m going to ply him with lots of beer and make him tell me all of them.

 Big Guy loves his sister and couldn’t be happier that she reunited with her old school crush.
 In spite of his reputation back in school, he in fact was never was a bully.
 The reason I never truly had to fear him was because he treated everyone as he himself wanted to be treated.
 Those that challenged him in untoward ways paid a price.
 Not all tough guys are bullies, nor it seems are all bullies necessarily that tough.